Media veteran selected as RJ’s new senior vice president of advertising

-Chase Rankin joined the Review-Journal on Monday as its new senior vice president for advertising.
+Chase Rankin joined the Review-Journal on Monday as its senior vice president for advertising.

 Rankin comes to Las Vegas from Phoenix, where he was vice president for advertising for Gannett’s Republic Media for the past three years.